Dawn Gile: Environment

 Gile supports efforts to clean up pollution and runoff in the Chesapeake Bay and the Severn River.
 In January 2022, she said she supports smart development and sustainable agricultural practices to protect local ecosystems, specifically adding that she supports providing farmers with support to reduce nitrogen and phosphorus runoff from chicken farms.

+Redistricting

+In February 2026, Gile said she opposed pursuing mid-decade redistricting in Maryland and opposed holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state.

 Social issues

 During her state senate campaign, Gile sought to capitalize on the issue of abortion rights following the Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization.
 During the 2023 legislative session, Gile defended a bill in the Maryland Senate that would create a 2024 referendum on codifying the right to abortion access into the Constitution of Maryland.
+During the 2026 legislative session, she introduced a bill that would require insurers to cover evaluation and treatment of perimenopause and menopause symptoms.

 Taxes

 Gile supports closing loopholes in Maryland's tax code.
 She also supports making military retiree pay exempt from state taxes.

 In March 2023, Gile was one of five Democrats to vote for an amendment that would have decoupled the state's fuel taxes from inflation.

+During the 2026 legislative session, Gile introduced a bill to impose a two-year pause on the collection of the tax on hospitals' captive insurance policies to allow the state to study the tax.
+The bill was introduced following a whistleblower report, which alleged that Maryland hospitals were setting up for-profit insurance companies in places such as the Cayman Islands to avoid paying the state's 3% premium tax.
+The two-year pause was removed from the bill by the Maryland House of Delegates, after which it passed both chambers.